Market Hall (Rotterdam): Artwork

-The inside of the building is adorned with an 11.000 m^{2} artwork by Arno Coenen and Iris Roskam, named Hoorn des Overvloeds (Horn of Plenty).
+The inside of the building is adorned with an 11,000m^{2} artwork by Arno Coenen and Iris Roskam, named Hoorn des Overvloeds (Horn of Plenty).
 The artwork shows strongly enlarged fruits, vegetables, seeds, fish, flowers and insects.

-The artwork was selected out of 9 international candidates.
+It was selected from nine international candidates.
 The work was made using digital 3D-techniques.
-This enormous file of 1,47 terabytes needed special servers, which are also used by Pixar Studios for making animated movies.
-The digital 3D-animation was separated in 4000 pieces and then printed on perforated aluminum panels.
-The 4000 aluminum panels are now on the inside of the hall.
+The size of the digital file was 1.47 terabytes and required specialist servers, of the kind that are also used by Pixar Studios for making animated movies.
+The digital 3D-animation was separated into 4,000 pieces and then printed on perforated aluminum panels.
+The 4,000 aluminum panels are now on the inside of the hall.

-Right after the opening in 2014, the artwork got a lot of attention from around the world.
+After the opening in 2014, the artwork gained a lot of international attention.
 Some called it The largest artwork in the world or The Sistine Chapel of Rotterdam.